appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-pagination-in-table.md

 This SQL query uses the `ilike` condition on the `name` column, pinpointing relevant data rather than performing a blanket count of all records.

-To display the count, add the following code in the **Total records** property:
+To display the count, add the following code to the **Total records** property:

 ```js
 {{fetch_users_count.data[0].count}}